recafe54/aws-python-utils/ielts_prompt/event/event.md

 And explain why it is a great adventure

 [27.
 Describe something that you did with one or more people](https://www.notion.so/27-Describe-something-that-you-did-with-one-or-more-people-db30fa77ffb1461aba904571ca4ebf27?pvs=21)

+27. Describe something that you did with one or more people

 You should say: